anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In BRSKI, the TLS connection is considered provisional until the pledge receives the voucher.

 In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and must take the Registrar-Agent LDevID provisionally.
-The registrar-agent has included its LDevID, a certificate signed by the domain owner, into the PVR trigger message.
+The Registrar-Agent has included its LDevID, a certificate signed by the domain owner, into the PVR trigger message.
-The registrar-agent identity is therefore included into the Pledge Voucher Request (PVR).
+The Registrar-Agent identity is therefore included into the Pledge Voucher Request (PVR).

 Akin to the BRSKI case, the pledge has provided proximity evidence to the MASA.
 But additionally, this allows the Registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent to which the Registrar is connected to.